vuestorefront/storefront-ui/apps/docs/components/components/dialog.md

 The `<dialog>` element is exposed by browsers similarly to custom dialogs using the ARIA `role="dialog"` attribute. `<dialog>` elements invoked by the showModal() method will have an implicit `aria-modal="true"`, where as `<dialog>` elements invoked by the `show()` method, or rendered by use of the open attribute or changing the default display of a `<dialog>` will be exposed as `[aria-modal="false"]`.

+When Dialog is opened `focus` is trapped within it's root container.

 ## Source code

 <!-- vue -->